-She was visiting friends and they had a Tibouchina plant in full bloom growing in the backyard.
+She was visiting friends in South Florida, and they had a Tibouchina plant in full sun blooming away in the backyard.

-The felt-like leaves with prominent longitudinal veins and deep royal purple flowers pulled me toward it like a bee to honey.
+The felt-like dark green leaves with prominent longitudinal veins and deep royal purple flowers pulled me toward it like a bee to honey.

 The Tibouchina plant does well in warm climates.
 You may keep this plant as a carefully pruned houseplant, a flowering shrub, or a small tree.

 The versatility of the bush or tree Tibouchina makes it a popular choice in landscaping.

 - Tibouchina Tree Quick Care Tips

 - The Various Species Of Tibouchina

 - Planting And Care Instructions